Integration Override Removal

 3. Remove overrides individually or in bulk:

-• Select specific overrides to remove: Choose individual integration service overrides to remove.
+• Select specific overrides to remove: Choose individual integration overrides to remove.
 A Migration Progress bar shows your progress as you remove overrides.
 This action is reversible.

 Examples: Service naming after removal

-Removing service overrides changes how client spans are tagged and how downstream dependencies are identified.
+Removing integration overrides changes how client spans are tagged and how downstream dependencies are identified.
 After overrides are removed, client spans use the calling service’s name (service:<DD_SERVICE>) instead of the integration-specific name.
 The called dependency is identified using peer.* attributes (for example, database or queue).

 gRPC example: